jacecotton/viewable/README.md

   * Use [`@memo`](#memo-deps) to do things before state updates are considered "complete".
   * Use [`@effect`](#effect-deps) to do things based on previous state values.
   * Use [`@action`](#action) for arbitrary pre-render setup (or `connectedCallback` before calling `super.connectedCallback` for pre-first-render setup).
-  * Deliberately no solution provided for "before every render" operations (code smell).
+  * Deliberately no solution provided for "before every render" operations (code smell just like "after every render").
 * No `firstUpdated`—first render can be assumed within `connectedCallback` (just make sure to call `super.connectedCallback` first).
 If you're paranoid, check `this.isMounted`.
 * No `updated`—use effects.
 * No `createRenderRoot`—shadow DOM required, DIY idiomatically with `attachShadow`.